mbernste/mbernste.github.io/_posts/2023-05-29-matrix_spaces.md

 Rank: the intrinsic dimensionality of the column space and row space
 --------------------------------------------------------------------

 In the previous example matrix, we notice that the row space could be described by a hyperplane in $\mathbb{R}^3$ and thus, it's [intrinsic dimensionality](https://mbernste.github.io/posts/intrinsic_dimensionality/) is only two.
 The column space spanned all of $\mathbb{R}^2$ and thus, it's intrinsic dimensionality is two as well.
 Even though there are three column-vectors, the dimensionality of the space spanned by these three vectors is only two.
-Said another way, the maximum number of linearly independent column-vectors is two, since we can form any vector from the other two.

-In this example, we see that the intrinsic dimensionality of both the row space and column space are equal.
-It turns out that this holds for _any matrix_.
-That is, *the intrinsic dimensionality of the row space and column space are equal*.
-This instrinsic dimensionality is called the **rank** of a matrix.
+In this example, we saw that the intrinsic dimensionality of both the row space and column space are equal.
+Is the dimensionality of the row space and column always equal for any matrix?
+It turns out that the anwswer is yes! *The intrinsic dimensionality of the row space and column space are always equal*.
+Moreover, we call the instrinsic dimensionality of the row space and column space the **rank** of the matrix.

 We can formalize this statement with the following theorem:

 A proof of this Theorem is provided in the Appendix to this post.
 The rank of a matrix can then be formally defined as: